Youth Residential Treatment

 clinical therapy

-Our trauma-informed therapies help clients to identify and address ways they have been impacted by traumatic stress.
+Our trauma-informed therapies help clients address ways they have been impacted by traumatic stress.

 Youth participate in individual, family, and group therapy including substance use prevention, equine-assisted psychotherapy, social skills, and more.